-Enable Auto The Auto Channel Scan setting can be selected to Channel Scan: allow the DIR-615 to choose the channel with the least amount of interference.
+Enable Auto The Auto Channel Scan setting can be selected to allow the Channel Scan: DIR-615 to choose the channel with the least amount of interference.

 Wireless Channel: Indicates the channel setting for the DIR-615.
 By default the channel is set to 6.
 The Channel can be changed to fit the channel setting for an existing wireless network or to customize the wireless network.
 If you enable Auto Channel Scan, this option will be greyed out.